 The script stops running after the libraries are installed.
 You aren't notified when this happens, but you can use the ps command to find out if the script is still running.

-If you stop and then start your notebook instance, your custom packages will still be available.
-You don't need to install them again.
+If you stop and then start your notebook instance, your custom Conda environment and additional packages are still available.
+You don't have to install them again.